- 18.1–22 in

 - 34.6–37.8 in

 - Smaller and stockier than a Snowy Egret; larger than a Rock Pigeon.

 - Depulgabuey, Garrapatosa, Garrapatera, Garza de ganado, Garza de vaquèra, Garcita de ganado, Garcilla garrapatera, Garcilla bueyera (Spanish)

-- The Cattle Egret is native to Africa and Asia, and only reached the Americas in the late 19th century.
-It was first found in northeastern South America in 1877, having probably arrived there from Africa.
-It reached the United States in 1941, and started nesting by 1953.
-In the next 50 years it became one of the most abundant of the North American herons.
-It has occurred all the way to Alaska and Newfoundland, and has bred in nearly all states.
+- Cattle Egrets are native to Africa but somehow reached northeastern South America in 1877.
+They continued to spread, arriving in the United States in 1941 and nesting there by 1953.
+In the next 50 years they became one of the most abundant of the North American herons, showing up as far north as Alaska and Newfoundland.

 - Clutch Size